Khao Piak Sen | Lao Chicken Noodle Soup

 How to perfectly cut the rice noodles?

-If you have the time, you can cut each noodle one by one.
+If you have the time, you can cut each noodle one by one with a sharp knife.
 Another way to cut the noodles is through a noodle machine attachment like a Kitchen Aid.
-My preference to cutting khao piek sen noodles is with a handheld cutter as the noodles always come out perfectly.
+My preference to cutting khao piak sen noodles is with a handheld cutter as the noodles always come out perfectly.
 See the recipe below with the link to the perfect noodle cutter to save you time and also impress your friends.

 tapioca rice noodles in a plastic black container

-Tips & Tricks in making the best Lao chicken noodle soup khao piek sen
+Tips & Tricks in making the best Lao chicken noodle soup khao piak sen

-The more you make khao piek sen, the better you will get at it.
+The more you make khao piak sen, the better you will get at it.

 • make the best noodles by using boiling hot water and also kneading the dough together very tightly